 The MS in Urban Planning and Policy (MUPP) trains students to work as urban planners in the public, private, and nonprofit sectors.
 The curriculum provides a solid foundation in planning and policy while allowing students to develop substantial expertise in one of four focus areas: Urban Design and Physical Planning; Urban Analytics; Urban Sustainability and Resilience; and Urban Development Policy and Planning.

-With an innovative curriculum taught by expert business school faculty, our Master's in Business Analytics program prepares you for a leadership role—one that requires you to recognize and respond to potential challenges and make strategic decisions amidst uncertainty.
+With an innovative curriculum taught by expert business school faculty, our STEM-designated Master of Science in Business Analytics prepares you for a leadership role—one that requires you to recognize and respond to potential challenges and make strategic decisions amidst uncertainty.

 Prepare for internationally focused positions in the U.S. or abroad with our practical, interdisciplinary and interactive Master of Science Degree in Global Studies and International Relations.